Eva van Emden (she/her), freelance editor

 Perfectionism and editing: getting unstuck

 I recently attended an Editors Canada webinar “Taming the Inner Perfectionist” by Suzy Bills.
-Perfectionism is common among editors, and it has its good side: motivation to do great work, and its bad side: fear of failure.
-Bills outlined a wise strategy for setting realistic expectations and at the same time supporting yourself so that you can do the best work possible.
-In particular, the discussion of how perfectionism can lead to procrastination made me think about what makes me procrastinate on a project.
+Perfectionism is common among editors.
+It has its good side: motivation to do great work, and its bad side: fear of failure.
+Bills’s webinar outlined a wise strategy for setting realistic expectations and at the same time supporting yourself so that you can do the best work possible.

-For me, editing insecurity sometimes strikes at the start and finish of the project, and it can lead to inefficiency.
-At the start of the project sometimes I find it difficult to prioritize all of the tasks, or I feel as if I have to decide every possible style issue before starting to edit the first page.
+As I listened, the discussion of how perfectionism can lead to procrastination made me think about what makes me feel “stuck” on a project.
+I find that editing insecurity sometimes strikes at the start and finish of the project, and it can lead to inefficiency.
+At the start of the project, sometimes I find it difficult to prioritize all of the tasks, or I feel as if I have to decide every possible style issue before starting to edit the first page.
 At the end of the project, I’m tempted to re-check my work or I worry that I’ve forgotten to do something.

 Getting started